 That is what makes it work: audience, hall, volunteers, performers – and a love of good music.

 But it was not all smooth sailing.
 You could say that we started out drifting on a strong current of enthusiasm, and then almost sank from our success.
 Our core volunteers were up until almost 3 AM after the show cleaning up!!
 Then we learned to swim: by asking our audience to participate in the logistics… in “the only coffee house in the world where you get to stack your own chairs”, we can now be done by 11:30.

 And now, perhaps, it seems we are learning to fly!
-The Fall shows sold out within a few days!

 The space in the hall is limited, and the intimacy could not be preserved in a much larger space, so, for many years, we have been known as the “West Island’s Best Kept Musical Secret.”
 Now you can keep up with news and reviews on Twitter, Facebook and right here on our blog!